IBM/AI-on-Power-Level3/docs/index.md

 ## **Summary**

-IBM Power10 is designed to meet the specific needs of GenAI use cases by offering high-performance processing, memory scalability, security, and energy efficiency.
+IBM Power10 is designed to meet the specific needs of genAI use cases by offering high-performance processing, memory scalability, security, and energy efficiency.
 It empowers enterprises to handle complex AI workloads efficiently while maintaining flexibility and security, making it ideal for industries that rely on AI-driven innovation.